Isle of Anglesey County Council

 PREPACKED CUT MEAT WITH DIFFERENT ORIGINS

-Where several pieces of meat, of the same or of different species, that would require different origin declarations are supplied to a mass caterer or the final consumer in the same pack, the origin information should be provided in the form of a list for each species.
+Where several pieces of meat, of the same or of different species, that would require different origin declarations are supplied to a mass caterer or the final consumer in the same pack, the origin information must be provided in the form of a list for each species.
 The batch code is also required.

 MINCED MEAT AND TRIMMINGS